theRealCB/Benchmarking-Diarization-Models/README.md

 An open-source evaluation platform for comparing speaker diarization systems out-of-the-box, across multiple datasets, languages, and acoustic conditions.

-This repository accompanies the bachelor's thesis *"Benchmarking Diarization Models"* (ETH Zürich, Distributed Computing Group, 2025) and provides a unified pipeline to **generate predictions** and **evaluate performance** for any speaker diarization model — without parameter tuning or domain-specific modifications.
+This repository accompanies the bachelor's thesis *"Benchmarking Diarization Models"* (ETH Zürich, Distributed Computing Group, 2025) and provides a unified pipeline to **generate predictions** and **evaluate performance** for any speaker diarization model, without parameter tuning or domain-specific modifications.

 ## Why This Project?

-Speaker diarization — answering *"who spoke when"* — is a critical preprocessing step for meeting transcription, call analytics, and speech recognition.
+Speaker diarization (answering *"who spoke when"*) is a critical preprocessing step for meeting transcription, call analytics, and speech recognition.
 While many diarization models exist, comparing them fairly is difficult: different papers use different datasets, metrics, evaluation collars, and post-processing steps.

 This platform solves that by providing:

 - **Standardized evaluation** across four datasets and five languages
-- **Out-of-the-box testing** — models are evaluated as a practitioner would deploy them
+- **Out-of-the-box testing**: models are evaluated as a practitioner would deploy them
-- **Modular architecture** — add new models or datasets with minimal code changes
+- **Modular architecture**: add new models or datasets with minimal code changes
-- **Reproducible results** — all predictions saved as JSON for inspection and re-evaluation
+- **Reproducible results**: all predictions saved as JSON for inspection and re-evaluation

 ## Results